rtts/debian/README.md

 workstations, gaming computers, laptops and even a couple of VPSes.
-Of course, your situation will differ, but I believe the installation instructions and Ansible roles contained herein will be a great starting point for anyone who wants to enjoy using their computer to its maximum potential.**
+Of course, your situation will differ, but I believe the installation instructions and Ansible roles contained herein will be a great starting point for anyone who wants to enjoy using a minimalist setup to its maximum potential.**

 ## FAQ